 The transformational benefits of Enterprise Service Management (ESM) extend well beyond IT itself, delivering tangible improvements in the way departments such as Facilities, Finance and Human Resources (HR) operate day-to-day.

-We sat down with our Head of Global HR, Gill Cura, to discuss just how assyst is used within her department and why HR teams everywhere can benefit from a centralized tool to boost overall efficiencies.
+In this blog, we ask our HR department about how assyst is used internally and why teams everywhere can benefit from a centralized tool to boost overall efficiencies.

 Q: How does the Axios Systems HR department use assyst and its ESM functionalities internally?